aporeto-se/k8s-simple-apps/tennessee/README.md

 Policy configuration for each namespace is provided.
 The configuration for Memphis and Knoxville is virtually identical.

 ## Deployment
 Kubernetes configuration is provided in YAML format.
 No changes should be necessary.
-Prisma configuration is dependendent on the Prisma Tenant ID, org and Kubernetes cluster name.
+Prisma configuration is dependent on the Prisma Tenant ID, org and Kubernetes cluster name.
 Edit the file 'Makefile' in the directory prisma and run 'make'.